mamoore1440/Econ-Blog-old/src/content/all-Notes/Characters-Notes.md

         - Ruler
         - Participants

-  - Money and Debt: A Story about the Shadows               <!--Possible articles: -->
+  - Money and Debt: A Story About Temporality               <!--Possible articles: -->
     - Money
       - Money booms and Money busts (Temporality of money)
         - The yield curve as foresight